emilysas/One_Day_Experience_Prototype/README.md

 `rake db:seed`

 To use the facebook login we have some env vars that are local, you can use yours if you want to run this, the vars are: `FACEBOOK_APP_ID` and  `FACEBOOK_APP_SECRET` .

+*Please make sure to delete these files before proceeding* `rm public/assets/application-*`

+*You will need to recompile them if deploying to heroku* `rake assets:precompile`
+Note: this is a quick fix and will be changed asap